panjf2000/gnet/README.md

 As you know, there is a most important tenet when writing code under `gnet`: you should never block the event-loop in the `EventHandler.React`, otherwise, it will lead to a low throughput in your `gnet` server, which is also the most important tenet in `netty`.

-And the solution for that would be found in the subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to unblock the event-loop goroutines.
+And the solution for that could be found in the subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to make the event-loop goroutines non-blocking.

-This new networking model is under development and about to be delivered soon and its architecture diagram of the new model is in here:
+The architecture diagram of『Multiple Reactors with thread/goroutine pool』networking model architecture is in here:

 <p align="center">
 <img width="854" alt="multi_reactor_thread_pool" src="https://user-images.githubusercontent.com/7496278/64918783-90de3b80-d7d5-11e9-9190-ff8277c95db1.png">